-Logaina vehicles.
+Logging vehicles.
 Use the tax amounts listed in column 1(b) for logging vehicles used in July.
 For more information on these vehicles, see page 2.

 Column 2-Partial-period tax.
 If the vehicle is first used after July, the tax is based on the number of months remaining in the period.
-See page 10, Table I, for the partial-period tax table.
+See Table I on page 10 for the partial-period tax table.
 Enter the tax in column 2(a) for the applicable category.

 You must figure and pay the tax due on a used taxable vehicle acquired and used during the period.
-AUTION See Used vehicle on page 2.
+See Used vehicle on page 2.

 Logging vehicles.
-For logging vehicles, see page 10, Table II, for the partial-period tax table.
+For logging vehicles, see Table II on page 10 for the partial-period tax table.
 Enter the tax in column 2(b) for the applicable category.